sin5678/inav_cn_wiki/Modes.md

 With this mode it is easier to control the multicopter, even fly it with the physical head towards you since the controls always respond the same.
 This is a friendly mode to new users of multicopters and can prevent losing the control when you don't know the head direction.

+### HeadAdj

+It allows you to set a new yaw origin for HEADFREE mode.

 ### Airmode